bookofproofs/bookofproofs.github.io/_sources/history/19th-century/feuerbach.md

 9. He used number theory to discover a connection between algebra and calculus.
 10. He developed a concept of complex numbers and set the stage for further exploration into complex analysis.

-Born 30 May1800, Jena, Germany.
+Born 30 May 1800, Jena, Germany.
 Died 12 March 1834, Erlangen, Germany.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Feuerbach/)